1 week old sleep schedule: Bedtime and nap schedules

 At 1 week, your little one's "schedule" will likely still be unpredictable.
 Sleep times and durations will vary and this is normal!
 Here's what a day in the life of a 1 week old newborn may look like:

-Top sleep tip for 1 week olds
+Top sleep tips for 1 week olds

 Keep in mind that it’s developmentally appropriate for newborn sleep to be all over the place, especially at 1 week old.
 Your little one is just starting to get used to the big, wide world.
 However, if you’re looking for ways to know if your baby is ready to sleep again, it may be helpful to keep an eye on the amount of time they’ve been awake (you’ll commonly see this referred to as a “wake window.”).
-Newborns can usually comfortably stay awake for around 30 - 90 minutes before they’re ready to snooze again.
-It may feel like all you’re doing is feeding your baby and changing their diaper before it’s time to sleep again!

 Note there’s a wide spectrum of what’s healthy and normal when it comes to baby sleep.
 In addition to keeping tabs on your little one’s daily sleep totals, we recommend paying attention to their mood and energy levels to gauge if they’re getting the rest they need to grow and develop.